david-wallace-croft/commander/README.md

 ## TODO

 - Unit tests for when the default option value is true
-- Use code coverage tool such as tarpaulin
+- Use a code coverage tool